IUrreta/DatabaseEditor/README.md

 # Database Editor for F1 Manager 23 #
 Friendly to use tool for editing your save files from F1 Manager 23.
-Supports driver transfers, stat and calendar editing for now, but the tool is still in constant development!
+Supports driver transfers, calendar customization, staff stat editing and car eprfromance editing, but the tool is still in constant development!

 **PLEASE KEEP IN MIND**: This are the first few iterations and will only get better with time.
-It will get regular updates to support more functionallity, and very likely it will get updates focusing on setting up if any issues come up
+It will get regular updates to support more functionallity.

 If you have any issues, I recommend first look at the Troubleshoot guide for the most common error: https://github.com/IUrreta/DatabaseEditor/wiki/Troubleshoot-guide.
 If this doesn't fix the error, you can open an Issue on GitHub

 ## What's the Database Editor? ##
-Basically it's just a friendly user interface that helps you make the modifications you wish for the databasde from your save file from F1 Manager 23
+Basically it's just a friendly user interface that helps you make the modifications you wish for the database from your save file from F1 Manager 23

 It's developed by the same guy (me, u/ignaciourreta on Reddit) who developed multiple scripts for the F1 Manager 22 game as the driver trasnfer script, custom calendar, edit stats, or edit performance of cars